derek-zhou/gara/README.md

 A sole URL would be expanded into a Open Graph link preview if possible.
 URLs as part of a messages are not expanded, nor would they be turned into a hyperlink.
 Please use Markdown's hyperlink syntax instead.

 `#number` would be turned into a link to the numberred message in this chatroom.
-There should be be space in between the `#` and the number.
+There should _not_ be any space in between the `#` and the number.
 There should be a space after the number.

 `@nickname` would be highlighted, and the message would be turned into a private message that only the mentioned parties would receive.
 A private message can have multiple recipients.
 The server will not even keep a copy of a private message in the memory; so if the connection is dropped the private message would disapear.